-Yes, due to the size of our nanoparticles, nanoYo doesn't need any special lighting.
+Yes, dependent on the size of the nanoparticles.
+When it comes to photocatalytic capabilities, the smaller the nanoparticle, the better.
 As long as there is some natural or artificial lighting, the photocatalytic process occurs.

-Our TiO2 contains valuable properties in its nanoscale size.
-As a micro crystal TiO2 is a super-hydrophilic photocatalyst, this is the basis of the self-cleaning, antibacterial, air-cleaning property and the many other features of a nanoYo TiO2.
-A light source (natural or artificial) generates UV, which strikes the TiO2 coated surface and reacts, creating the oxidant which disintegrates organic matter that comes in contact with it.
-Micro organisms like viruses, bacteria, fungi, mould, etc., VOCs (volatile organic compounds) like formaldehyde, benzene, etc., as well as odours are destroyed, leaving behind only water and carbon dioxide.
+TiO2 contains valuable properties in its nanoscale size.
+As a micro crystal TiO2 is a super-hydrophilic photocatalyst.
+This is the basis of the self-cleaning, air-cleaning properties, and the many other features of TiO2.
+A light source (natural or artificial) generates UV, which strikes the TiO2 coated surface and reacts, creating the oxidant which reacts with particles that comes in contact with it.
+Microscopic particles, VOCs (volatile organic compounds) like formaldehyde, benzene, etc., as well as odours are oxidized, leaving behind only water and carbon dioxide.

-How does the intensity of light affect the ability TiO2 to create friendly oxidizers that can purify the air?
+How does the intensity of light affect the ability of TiO2 to create oxidizers that can purify the air?

-As a characteristic of titanium dioxide, it starts to produce friendly oxidizer when exposed to ultraviolet rays of 400nm range or lower.
+As a characteristic of titanium dioxide, it starts to produce an oxidizer when exposed to ultraviolet rays of 400nm range or lower.
 It is more affected by the intensity of the ultraviolet rays rather than the intensity of light itself per se.
-However, any air pollution, VOC, or odour that comes in contact with a nanoYo TiO2 coated surface will become oxidized.
+However, any air pollution, VOC, or odour that comes in contact with TiO2 coated surfaces will experience oxidation.

 How does the air cleaning work?

-The pollutants in the air are repeatedly brought into contact with the surfaces by natural air convection and movement.
-When the pollutants strike the nanoYo TiO2 surfaces they are decomposed by the photocatalytic properties of titanium dioxide.
-Hazardous substances that are decomposed in the air include: nitrogen oxide (NOx), formaldehyde, benzene and other Volatile Organic Compounds (VOCs).
-Decomposition by-products are innocuous amounts of compounds like carbon dioxide, water and nitrates.
+The particles in the air are repeatedly brought into contact with the surfaces by natural air convection and movement.
+When these particles strike the nanoYo TiO2 surfaces they are oxidized by the photocatalytic properties of titanium dioxide.
+Substances that are oxidized in the air include: nitrogen oxide (NOx), formaldehyde, benzene and other Volatile Organic Compounds (VOCs).
+Oxidation by-products are innocuous amounts of compounds like carbon dioxide, water and nitrates.

-What have been some of the more popular applications for nanoYo TiO2?
+What have been some of the more popular applications of TiO2 nanocoatings?

-Bathrooms, floor tiles, sinks, showers, car interiors, to remove and prevent tobacco odours, kitchen counters, furniture and carpets (especially if you have pets), curtains, mini-blinds, windows exposed to light, ceiling fans, car rims, white outdoor furniture, house gutters (keep them mould free), concrete or brick that you want to keep mould and algae free, the list goes on and on.
+Bathrooms, floor tiles, sinks, showers, car interiors, to remove and prevent tobacco odours, kitchen counters, furniture and carpets (especially if you have pets), curtains, mini-blinds, windows exposed to light, ceiling fans, car rims, white outdoor furniture, house gutters, concrete, brick, the list goes on and on.

 Can TiO2 be applied to carpets?

 Absolutely, and with great results!
-Carpets treated with TiO2 will resist not only odours and grime but also pests such as fleas.
-Carpets will last much longer as well.
+Carpets treated with TiO2 will resist not only odours and grime but will be more durable as well.
 For this reason, carpets and fabrics in trains and pubic transportation are now being treated with TiO2 in Japan with great results.

 How does the odour elimination work?

-The odour substances in the air travel with the circulating airflow over the treated surfaces...they are then decomposed to odourless compounds.
+The odour substances in the air travel with the circulating airflow over the treated surfaces...they are then oxidized to odourless compounds.

 How long does it take for surfaces to dry?

-Unless the surface is scrubbed with abrasive materials, nanoYo will pretty much last as long as the surface itself.
+Unless the surface is scrubbed with abrasive materials and ammonia, nanocoatings will pretty much last as long as the original surface itself.
 The durability can vary between five and ten years, however, the photocatalytic effect is unlimited unless the surface is altered (painted or wallpapered over).

 The TiO2 only works as a catalyst therefore it is not consumed in the oxidation process.